Lake Volta

 How many children

 Reliable counts are difficult on a lake this size, but the estimates are sobering.
-The International Labour Organization has long estimated that some 20,000 children are caught in forced labor in the Lake Volta fishing industry.1 More recent fieldwork suggests the problem remains entrenched: a 2022 study commissioned by the International Justice Mission found that an estimated 38% of children in communities around the lake are suspected to have been trafficked, with a further 45% suspected to be in exploitative child labor.2 Of the children actually working on the southern lake’s waters, IJM assessed that 57.6% had been trafficked into forced labor.2
+Ghana’s national Child Labour Survey found some 49,000 children working in fishing nationwide—20,000 of them in the Volta Region alone1—and advocacy groups have long put the number of enslaved children on the lake itself above 20,000.2 More recent fieldwork suggests the problem remains entrenched: a 2022 study commissioned by the International Justice Mission found that an estimated 38% of children in communities around the lake are suspected to have been trafficked, with a further 45% suspected to be in exploitative child labor.3 In IJM’s earlier operational assessment (2013 data), 57.6% of the children actually working on the southern lake’s waters had been trafficked into forced labor.4

 The work, and the danger

 Children on the lake paddle boats, bail water, haul and mend nets, and—most dangerously—dive beneath the surface to free nets snagged on the drowned forest below.
-The U.S. State Department reports that traffickers exploit children as young as four, force boys into hazardous deep diving, and that many drown as a result.3 Days can run from before dawn until dusk; advocacy groups describe shifts of up to 17 hours with no pay, broken sleep and too little food.4
+The U.S. State Department reports that traffickers exploit children as young as four, that they force boys into hazardous deep diving, and that many drown as a result.5 Days can run from before dawn until dusk; advocacy accounts describe days of up to 17 hours with no pay, broken sleep, and too little food.6

 Control is maintained through violence,